phil333/lasagna_bot_public/README.md

 # lasagna_bot_public
-Software running lasagna bot code
+Software running Lasagna-Bot code

 ## Project purpose
-Lasagna but is an indoor robot that can showcase onboard VSLAM.
+Lasagna-Bot is an indoor robot that can showcase onboard VSLAM.
 As sensors it has a stereo camera and an inertial measurement unit.
 The map that is calculated onboard is then displayed directly on its own screen to show what the robot can "see".
-It is called Lasagna but because of its modular 3d printed structures, which distributes the components over multiple "layers".
+It is called Lasagna-Bot because of its modular 3d printed structures, which distributes the components over multiple "layers".

 ## Hardware